Cosmo-Tech/cosmotech-api-csharp-client/docs/UserApi.md

 <a name="getworkspacecurrentuser"></a>
 # **GetWorkspaceCurrentUser**
-> UserDetails GetWorkspaceCurrentUser (string organizationId, string workspaceId)
+> User GetWorkspaceCurrentUser (string organizationId, string workspaceId)

 Get the details of an user with roles for a Workspace